-Excluding the effects of currency rate fluctuations, our cloud and license business' total margin and total margin as a percentage of revenues increased in the fiscal 2024 periods presented, relative to the corresponding prior year periods, due to increases in total revenues for this business.
+Excluding the effects of currency rate fluctuations, our cloud and license business' total margin increased in the fiscal 2025 periods presented, relative to the corresponding prior year periods, due to increases in total revenues for this business.
+In constant currency, total margin as a percentage of revenues decreased in the fiscal 2025 periods presented, relative to the corresponding prior year periods, due to an increase in total expenses for this business.